Gas Plant District redevelopment teams bolster partnerships ahead of proposal deadline

 Helping spearhead those efforts, he is joining forces with affordable housing developer Blue Sky Communities and multifamily developer Greystar Real Estate Partners.

-Blue Sky is behind multiple affordable housing developments throughout St. Pete, such as Skyway Lofts I and II and Bear Creek Commons, among others.
+Blue Sky has delivered several affordable housing developments across St. Pete, such as Skyway Lofts I and II and Bear Creek Commons, among others.

-Blake has also partnered with Greystar to develop The Henry, a five-story, 325-unit apartment community currently under construction as part of the Whitney Village project at the Jim & Heather Gills YMCA campus.
+Blake is also partnering with Greystar to develop The Henry, a five-story, 325-unit apartment community currently under construction as part of the Whitney Village project at the Jim & Heather Gills YMCA campus.

 A rendering of the henry at whitney village | FK Architecture